John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Start and end time if unspecified default to January 1st 1900 and January 1st 2500.
 * Category Id only used for filtering if the filter flag is set to true.
 * No default category.
-* The total in a given CalendarItemsByMonth object is the total amount for the CalendarItems of that month.
+* The total in a given CalendarItemsByMonth object is the total busy time for the CalendarItems of that month.
 * Tests updated/added

 ### Update GetCalendarItemsByCategory